 - Allows your employer to request a medical certification by a doctor or other health care provider.

-To learn more about the FMLA, talk to your department of human resources or see our list of resources on the resources tab.
+To learn more about the FMLA, talk to your department of human resources or see our list of resources at the end of this booklet.

-Q. My husband was just diagnosed with metastatic cancer.
-We’re told that he has a very poor prognosis and we don’t know what to do.
+Q: My husband was just diagnosed with metastatic cancer.
+We’re told that he has become more advanced and we don’t know what to do.
 Should we go for the most aggressive treatment or seek end-of-life care?